Apostille USA

 To obtain a state apostille for an FBI background check in the US, follow these steps:

-- Contact the Secretary of State office in the state where the document was issued to inquire about their process for obtaining a state apostille.
+3. Contact the state’s office of authentications (usually the Secretary of State office) in the state where the document was issued to inquire about their process for obtaining a state apostille, as this office is responsible for processing apostilles and handling background check procedures.

-- Submit the notarized FBI background check and any other required documents to the Secretary of State office.
+5. Submit the notarized FBI background check and any other required documents to the state’s office of authentications.

-- Once approved, the Secretary of State office will affix the state apostille to the FBI background check.
+7. Once approved, the state’s office of authentications will affix the state apostille to the FBI background check.

 3. Obtaining a US Department of State Apostille

-To obtain a US Department of State apostille for an FBI background check, follow these steps:
+To obtain a US Department of State apostille for an FBI background check, or for Montana apostille services, follow these steps:

 What Countries Accept Apostilled FBI Background Checks?